krisukox/PCs-connector/README.md

 ## IDE:

-Prefered IDE in this project is QtCreator because it allows easier gui modification
+Prefered IDE in this project is QtCreator because it allows easier gui modification.

 ## Architecture: